CosmicDreamsOfCode/FrostBlend/README.md

 To download, click the code button and download zip. keep the assets folder next to the blend at all times.

+## THE MANUAL IS OUT OF DATE AND ENTIRELY ACCURATE TO THE CURRENT VERSION SORRY

 See the included [Obsidian](https://obsidian.md/) manual for more information.

 To view the manual, open the manual folder as a vault.